Jan9103/numng/README.md

 The packages are defined by `[PACKAGE_NAME].json` files (with UNIX-style `/` directory seperation).
 These json files should contain a dictionary with a `semver` as key and a package definition (same as in a `numng.json`) in its value.
 It is also possible to set fallback values for all versions by creating a version called `_`.
+A version-alias can be created by just putting the target version as string into the value of a version (example: `"latest": "0.8"`).

 ## FAQ